Medboubazine/Chargily-ePay-Gateway-PHP/README_API.md

 - Method ```POST```

 - Headers :

     Signature

 - Body :

     invoice with payment status

 - Signature Validation :

     Incoming webhook request has a header that can be used to verify the payload The name of the header containing the signature can be configured in the 'Signature' header key to validate signatures

-This is how you will compute the signature in PHP
+This is an example how you will compute the signature in PHP

 ```php
     //Secret key can be found in your profile information